78cxrlos/Project1/README.md

 #### By *Mark Carlos Chege*

 ## Description
 It's a webpage that generates a random quote for the user in order to motivate them.
-This is to make the worl a better place!
+This is to make the world a better place!

 ## Installation
 You use git clone to be able to download the documents in the GitHub